 Meteo-Pi is a two-part cabled adapter linking a standard Davis weather station console (VP2, Envoy or Vue, but not the new 6313 console) to a Raspberry Pi computer.
 The two parts are: a console interface that fits into the console much like a traditional logger and a Raspberry Pi input adapter in the form of a microHAT (µHAT), which means that it plugs directly on to the interface pins of the Pi.
-The two parts are joined by a short, Davis-compatible cable with RJ11 connectors.
+The two parts are joined by a Davis-compatible cable with RJ11 connectors.
 Meteo-Pi appears to software running on the Pi computer as a simple serial device (ie connecting via a COM port) and so virtually any Pi-compatible software should be able to receive data from the console and in the same formats as any other Davis logger.

 Meteo-Pi’s main advantage is that it allows any weather station programs able to run on the Raspberry Pi to receive serial weather data direct from the console.
 This provides two key benefits:

 - It allows a choice of weather programs to run on the Pi .
 If you try one program but decide that it doesn’t meet your requirements then it’s simple to switch to an alternative Pi-compatible program.
 Or Meteo-Pi may be ideal for developing your own Pi-compatible software.
 Contrast this with a combined logger/SBC like the WiFi Logger or Meteobridge Nano, which are both great devices but limited to the built-in software;

 - Much greater memory and computing power is available with a Pi (especially if the new high-performance Raspberyy Pi 4 is used) than an integrated logger/SBC ;